Eljero Elia

 Eljero George Rinaldo Elia (born 13 February 1987) is a Dutch former professional footballer who played as a winger.

 He turned professional at ADO Den Haag and then played for Twente before moving abroad to represent Hamburger SV, Juventus and Werder Bremen.
-In 2015, he came back to his home country to play for Feyenoord before moving to İstanbul Başakşehir, in 2017.
+In 2015, he came back to his home country to play for Feyenoord before moving to İstanbul Başakşehir in 2017.
+After three seasons in Turkey he returned to the Netherlands to play a season at Utrecht and another at his boyhood club ADO Den Haag, where he retired in 2022.

-Elia scored on his debut for Netherlands in September 2009 and was part of the Netherlands squad which reached the final at the 2010 FIFA World Cup in South Africa.
+Elia scored on his debut for Netherlands in September 2009 and was part of the Netherlands squad which reached the final of the 2010 FIFA World Cup in South Africa.

 Club career

 Early career

 Born in Voorburg, Elia played as a youth for local side SV Voorburg, before it merged to become Forum Sport in 1998.
 He later moved to cross-city rivals TONEGIDO and played in their youth department.
 In 1996, at age nine, Elia moved to the youth system of ADO Den Haag.
 He then moved to Ajax in 2000.
 Elia reflected on his time at the club, saying: "Already as a kid I loved playing for that club.
 Walking across the street wearing a big Ajax bag, I thought that was great.
 That Amsterdam bluff also suits me, I think.
 Challenging, fooling around, just like on the streets.
 Making an opponent crazy, that's the best thing there is."
 At under-13 level, he was sent away: "Together with Nordin Amrabat and Jeremain Lens.
 They thought I wasn't making a difference often enough.
 No, I never actually played as a winger for Ajax.
 Usually I was right mid, sometimes right back and sometimes central in the defence.
 Henny de Regt told me at the time that I was not allowed to stay.
 I felt so awful."
 He then rejoined the youth system of ADO Den Haag two years later.
 Then youth coach Carlos Roeleveld said: "I soon saw that he was special.
 But I also got a disappointed boy with whom I had to work.
 That was in the under-15.
 He was disappointed because he had been sent away from Ajax.
 He was thinking a lot."